brianmcoates/meehan-md/src/pages/blog/2020-10-10-an-evidence-based-scientific-analysis-of-why-masks-are-ineffective-unnecessary-and-harmful.md

 * In 2014, the Cochrane Collaboration “Wounds Group” reviewed all research related to the topic of effectiveness of face masks for preventing surgical wound infections.

   * Lipp, A. and Edwards, P., Disposable surgical face masks for preventing surgical wound infection in clean surgery (Review), Cochrane Database of Systematic Reviews 2014, Issue 2.
 Art.
 No.: CD002929. <https://www.cochranelibrary.com/cdsr/doi/10.1002/14651858.CD002929.pub2/epdf/full>

-  * “Three \[randomized controlled] trials were included, involving a total of 2113 \[surgical team] participants.
+  > “Three \[randomized controlled] trials were included, involving a total of 2113 \[surgical team] participants.
 There was no statistically significant difference in infection rates between the masked and unmasked group in any of the trials.”
 * In 2016, the Cochrane Collaboration “Wounds Group” revisited the topic of effectiveness of face masks for preventing surgical wound infections again in 2016.
 In this updated review they added any new studies on the topic that entered the literature since their 2014 review (above).

   * Vincent, M. & Edwards, P., Disposable surgical face masks for preventing surgical wound infection in clean surgery, Cochrane Database of Systematic Reviews 2016, Issue 4, Art.
 No.: CD002929. <https://www.cochranelibrary.com/cdsr/doi/10.1002/14651858.CD002929.pub3/epdf/full>

-  * “Overall, we found very few studies and identified no new trials for this latest update.
+  > “Overall, we found very few studies and identified no new trials for this latest update.
 We analysed a total of 2106 participants from the three studies we found.”
+  >
-  * “All three \[randomized controlled trials] showed that wearing a face mask during surgery neither increases nor decreases the number of wound infections occurring after surgery.
+  > “All three \[randomized controlled trials] showed that wearing a face mask during surgery neither increases nor decreases the number of wound infections occurring after surgery.
 We conclude that there is no clear evidence that wearing disposable face masks affects the likelihood of wound infections developing after surgery.”
 * See, e.g., Neil W. M. Orr, M.D., Mchir, FRCS, Is a mask necessary in the operating theatre?, Annals of the Royal College of Surgeons of England, vol. 63, 1981. <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2493952/pdf/annrcse01509-0009.pdf>

-  * This six month long study **showed a significant decrease in the rate of patient infections when masks were NOT worn** in an operating theater.
+  > This six month long study **showed a significant decrease in the rate of patient infections when masks were NOT worn** in an operating theater.
 * Ritter, MA, et al., The operating room environment as affected by people and the surgical face mask.
 Clinical Orthopaedics and Related Research: September 1975 - Volume 111 - Issue - p 147-150. https://journals.lww.com/clinorthop/Citation/1975/09000/The_Operating_Room_Environment\_as \_ Affected_by.20.aspx

-  * “The wearing of a surgical face mask had no effect upon the overall operating room environmental contamination...”
+  > “The wearing of a surgical face mask had no effect upon the overall operating room environmental contamination...”
 * Da Zhou et al., Unmasking the surgeons: the evidence base behind the use of face masks in surgery, Journal of the Royal Society of Medicine; 2015, Vol. 108(6) 223–228. <https://journals.sagepub.com/doi/pdf/10.1177/0141076815583167>

   * The paper analyzed numerous studies.

-  * The use of surgical face masks is ubiquitous in surgical practice.
+  > The use of surgical face masks is ubiquitous in surgical practice.
 Face Masks have long been thought to confer protection to the patient from wound infection and contamination from the operating surgeon and other members of the surgical staff... **However, overall there is a lack of substantial evidence to support claims that face masks protect either patient or surgeon from infectious contamination.** (emphasis added)
 * Zahid Mehmood Bahli, Does evidence based medicine support the effectiveness of surgical face masks in preventing postoperative wound infections in elective surgery?, J Ayub Med Coll Abbottabad 2009; 21(2). <http://www.ayubmed.edu.pk/JAMC/PAST/21-2/Zahid.pdf>

-* * “No significant difference in the incidence of postoperative wound infection was observed between masks group and groups operated with no masks.
+  > “No significant difference in the incidence of postoperative wound infection was observed between masks group and groups operated with no masks.
 There was no increase in infection rate in 1980 when masks were discarded. **In fact there was a significant decrease in infection rate.**” (emphasis added)
 * Ana E. Figueiredo, et. al., Bag Exchange in Continuous Ambulatory Peritoneal Dialysis Without Use of a Face Mask: Experience of Five Years, Renal Unit, Hospital São Lucas, Porto Alegre, Brazil. <http://www.advancesinpd.com/adv01/21Figueiredo.htm>

-  * “Peritonitis rates reported during our observation period are compatible with those seen in other centers and support the hypothesis that routine use of a face mask during CAPD bag exchange may be unnecessary.”
+  > “Peritonitis rates reported during our observation period are compatible with those seen in other centers and support the hypothesis that routine use of a face mask during CAPD bag exchange may be unnecessary.”
 * M.W.
 Skinner, B.A Sutton, Do Anaesthetists Need to Wear Surgical Masks in the Operating Theatre?
 A Literature Review with Evidence-Based Recommendations, Anaesthesia and Intensive Care, Vol. 29, No. 4, August 2001. <https://journals.sagepub.com/doi/pdf/10.1177/0310057X0102900402>

-  * **The evidence for discontinuing the use of surgical face masks would appear to be stronger than the evidence available to support their continued use. . . .**
+  > **The evidence for discontinuing the use of surgical face masks would appear to be stronger than the evidence available to support their continued use...**
+  >
-  * **There is little evidence to suggest that the wearing of surgical face masks by staff in the operating theatre decreases postoperative wound infections.**
+  > **There is little evidence to suggest that the wearing of surgical face masks by staff in the operating theatre decreases postoperative wound infections.**
+  >
-  * Published evidence indicates that postoperative wound infection rates are not significantly different in unmasked versus masked theatre staff.
+  > Published evidence indicates that postoperative wound infection rates are not significantly different in unmasked versus masked theatre staff.
+  >
-  * However, **there is evidence indicating a significant reduction in postoperative wound infection rates when theatre staff are unmasked.**
+  > However, **there is evidence indicating a significant reduction in postoperative wound infection rates when theatre staff are unmasked.**
+  >
-  * Currently there is no evidence that removing masks presents any additional hazard to the patient. (emphasis added).
+  > Currently there is no evidence that removing masks presents any additional hazard to the patient. (emphasis added).
 * See Eva Sellden, M.D., Ph.D., Is Routine Use of a Face Mask Necessary in the Operating Room?, Anesthesiology 2010; 113:1447, the American Society of Anesthesiologists, Inc. https://pubs.asahq.org/anesthesiology/article/113/6/1447/9572/Is-Routine-Use-of-a-Face-Mask Necessary-in-the

-  * “Our decision to no longer require routine surgical masks for personnel not scrubbed for surgery is a departure from common practice.
+  > “Our decision to no longer require routine surgical masks for personnel not scrubbed for surgery is a departure from common practice.
 But the evidence to support this practice does not exist . . . .”

-### Cloth Masks are Ineffective and May Increase the Risk of Transmission

-Cloth masks are absolutely ineffective.
-Worst yet, they may increase the incidence of disease in wearers and the population.

-Despite the high-level scientific evidence against cloth masks, the CDC made the inexcusable mistake of telling us cloth masks worked.
-They even provided directions on their website for making homemade cloth masks.

-A July 2020 review by the University of Oxford, Centre for Evidence-Based Medicine **found that there is no evidence that cloth masks are at all effective against virus infection or transmission.**

-* Jefferson, Tom & Heneghan, Carl, Masking lack of evidence with politics, Centre for Evidence-Based Medicine, July 23, 2020. <https://www.cebm.net/covid-19/masking-lack-of-evidence-with-politics/>

-A July 2020 study by Japanese researchers found that cloth masks “offer zero protection against coronavirus.”

-* Naoya Kon, Cloth face masks offer zero shield against virus, a study shows, The Asahi Shimbun, study by Kazunari Onishi. <http://www.asahi.com/ajw/articles/13523664>

-  * “This experiment reconfirmed that wearing cloth and gauze masks can’t prevent virus infection.”

-In an August 2020 article, Denis G. Rancourt, PhD, a Researcher, Ontario Civil Liberties Association, debunks supposed “studies” purporting to support compelled face mask use for the general population.

-* See Rancourt, Face masks, lies, damn lies, and public health officials: “A growing body of evidence” August 2020. https://www.researchgate.net/publication/343399832_Face_masks_lies_damn_lies_and_public_hea lth_officials_A_growing_body_of_evidence

-  * “\[T]here is no policy-grade evidence to support forced masking on the general population, . . . all the latest-decade’s policy-grade evidence points to the opposite: NOT recommending forced masking of the general population.”);
-  * No \[randomized controlled trial] study with verified outcome shows a benefit for \[health-care workers] or community members in households to wearing a mask or respirator.
-There is no such study.
-There are no exceptions.
-Likewise, no study exists that shows a benefit from a broad policy to wear masks in public (more on this below).
-  * Furthermore, if there were any benefit to wearing a mask, because of the blocking power against droplets and aerosol particles, then there should be more benefit from wearing a respirator (N95) compared to a surgical mask, yet several large meta-analyses, and all the RCT, prove that there is no such relative benefit.
-  * **Masks and respirators do not work**. (emphasis added);
-* Denis G. Rancourt, PhD, Masks Don’t Work: A Review of Science Relevant to COVID-19 Social Policy, River Cities Reader, June 11, 2020. https://www.rcreader.com/commentary/masks-dont-work-covid-a-review-of-science-relevant-to covide-19-social-policy
-* see also, Todd McGreevy, Still No Conclusive Evidence Justifying Mandatory Masks, River Cities Reader, August 12, 2020. <https://www.rcreader.com/commentary/still-no-conclusive-evidence-justifying-mandatory-masks>

-I presented a partial list of the various meta-analyses and systemic reviews of multiple randomized controlled trials (RCTs).
+I presented only a partial list of the various meta-analyses and systemic reviews of multiple randomized controlled trials (RCTs).
 The studies represent the highest level of evidence that masks don’t work.

 This WHO commissioned study is the best counter to my arguments.
 To any trained researcher, this study falls far short of countering decades of the science previously presented.